Using data input tables to enter & upload data

 View "<view_name>" references an uploaded table.
 Uploaded tables cannot be used in joins.

-.
+can be used to perform joins to other tabs in a workbook.
 Refer to the Querying & joining data section for more information and examples.

-Managing source tables
+Managing data input tables

-Updating source table data
+Updating data input table data

 Click Save CSV when finished.

-Deleting source tables
+Deleting data input tables

 Before deleting an upload, note that: